Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ## Why It Exists

-AI accelerates discovery, but verification lags.
-AWO closes that gap through four principles:
+AI accelerates discovery faster than verification can follow.
+AWO closes that gap through four governing principles:

 1. Falsifiability first — every claim must be disprovable, not just plausible.
 2. Human-in-the-loop rigor — AI outputs are treated as hypotheses, not truths.